Energy correlations of non-integrable Ising models: The scaling limit in the cylinder: Introduction

 In our situation of interest, a remarkable cancellation, see \eqref{keycancellationedge}, implies that the boundary marginal running coupling constant is exactly zero.
 Therefore, the boundary terms are all effectively irrelevant, and they scale to zero in the infrared limit.
 Summarizing, if we start with the interacting Ising model on a cylinder, with open boundary conditions in the non-periodic direction, we tune the temperature at criticality, and take the scaling limit, we get a limiting theory in the continuous cylinder with, again, open boundary conditions in the non-periodic direction.
-This result is in line with the CFT expectation that the scaling limit of the 2D Ising model supports only two independent conformal boundary conditions, open and fixed ($+/-$) boundary conditions \cite{Cardy.boundaries}.
-The cancellation of the boundary marginal coupling is not related directly to the one of the bulk local quartic coupling, mentioned above: we could not anticipate it on the basis of the bulk analysis in \cite{GGM}.
+This result is in line with the CFT expectation that the scaling limit of the 2D Ising model supports only two independent conformal boundary conditions, open and fixed ($+/-$) boundary conditions \cite{Cardy.boundaries}\footnote{Although there is no exact duality relating different boundary conditions for the model with $\lambda\neq0$, we expect that the non-integrable model with fixed, say $+$, boundary conditions can be studied via a multiscale perturbation theory around a non-interacting model with renormalized, dressed, parameters and the same fixed boundary conditions.
+Such a reference non-interacting model \textit{is} dual to its counterpart with open boundary conditions, and the main features of the expansion should be the same as for the open boundary conditions we consider here: in particular boundary terms should be irrelevant in this case as well.
+Consequently, duality between open and fixed boundary conditions should be an emergent property in the scaling limit of the interacting model.} The cancellation of the boundary marginal coupling is not related directly to the one of the bulk local quartic coupling, mentioned above: we could not anticipate it on the basis of the bulk analysis in \cite{GGM}.
 Rather, it is related to an approximate image rule satisfied by the propagator on the cylinder.

 \paragraph{Generalizations and perspectives}